Matrix representations of multidimensional integral and ergodic operators: Introduction

 are measurable mappings.
 In particular, the algebra $\mA_{\rm c}$ contains various integral operators of Fredholm type, ergodic operators (which are based on ${\bf T}_m$), and their combinations.
-All such operators have different applications in mathematical physics, e.g., they describe a propagation of waves and other effects in complex structures with defects \cite{MS,CNJMM,MC,Kjmaa,KIP,C1}, diffusion \cite{N,S2}, thermodynamic processes \cite{PGG,Kr}, random Schr\"odinger operators and various operators on discrete graphs \cite{L1,LSV,KS11}, electromagnetic scattering \cite{VFGG}.
+All such operators have different applications in mathematical physics, e.g., they describe a propagation of waves and other phenomena in complex structures with defects \cite{MS,CNJMM,MC,Kjmaa,KIP,C1}, diffusion \cite{N,S2}, thermodynamic processes \cite{PGG,Kr}, random Schr\"odinger operators and various operators on discrete graphs \cite{L1,LSV,KS11}, electromagnetic scattering \cite{VFGG}.
 Some general aspects of the connection between integral and ergodic operators are discussed in \cite{EFHN,KP,HI}.
 Integral operators and some of their finite-dimensional approximations are discussed in \cite{Fredholm,Gbook,AGK}.
+There are also useful purely algebraic approaches for various integro-differential modules over $C^{\iy}(\R)$ developed in, e.g., \cite{Ro1}, \cite{Bu1}, \cite{GRR}.

 The main problems for operators from $\mA_{\rm c}$ are to find the spectrum, to find the inverse operators, square roots, or, more generally, to construct the functional calculus on this algebra.
 The difficulty is that $\mA_{\rm c}$ is very complex.
 We try to find some discrete analogue $\mA$ of $\mA_{\rm c}$ for which the functional calculus can be constructed explicitly.
 One of the most important requirements to $\mA$ is to be finite dimensional.
 Because in this case $\mA$ can be expressed in terms of matrix algebras for which the functional calculus is well known.
-If $\mA$ is finite dimensional then, due to the Stone-Weierstrass theorem, all matrix-valued functions ${\bf A}$ should be piecewise constant, otherwise the subulgebra generated by ${\bf A}$ has an infinite dimension.
+If $\mA$ is finite dimensional then, due to the Stone-Weierstrass theorem, all the matrix-valued functions ${\bf A}$ should be piecewise constant, otherwise the subalgebra generated by ${\bf A}$ has an infinite dimension.
 This tells us how the operator algebra $\mA$ should be arranged.
-It is natural to suppose that $\O$ is a union of a finite number of shifted copies of a cub $H=[0,h)^N$ ($h>0$)
+It is natural to suppose that $\O$ is a union of a finite number of shifted copies of a cube $H=[0,h)^N$ ($h>0$)